sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 # Conclusions

-Great schools reviews to contain information that amy be useful to policymakers.....
+GreatSchools reviews contain information that may be useful to policymakers.
+We see trends over time in the mention of certain key words, and variation across school types in the topics that reviewers discuss.
 The different topics discussed in school reviews also suggest that, to the extent that parents or school pay attention to school reviews, different types of schools with different characteristics may face different types of pressures from this new form of accountability.
 We also find, however, that the relationship between school characteristics and the topics discussed in reviews is relatively week.
-In other words, at the the individual school level, school reviews do not appear to be a particularly useful predictor of school characteristics.
+In other words, at the individual school level, school reviews do not appear to be a particularly useful predictor of school characteristics.
 This is hardly surprising, given the sparsity of school reviews.
-It strongly suggests, however, that parents should exericse caution in putting much weight on school reviews in making school choices.
+It suggests, however, that parents should exercise caution in putting much weight on school reviews in making school choices.